ChiefMateStarbuck/Currency/README.md

 # Currency Converter

-I currently received a rejection letter of my number one choice company after an over the phone interview.
+I currently received a rejection letter from my number one choice company after an over the phone interview.
 I felt pretty bummed about the entire situation so I decided to write out a complete solution for the technical question I was asked.

 ## The problem